nickolat/LLMRec_reproducibility/README.md

 python Topology/check_dataset.py
 python Topology/generate_only_characteristics.py
 ```

+The already processed and analyzed data are available at the Google Drive link above (path: ./data_Topology)

 <h2> Hyperparameter study </h2>

 In the following, the complete gridsearch of the Baselines on the chosen hyperparameters is reported in terms of Recall@20, nDCG@20 and Precision@20.